Can You Get Pregnant From Precum?

 Learn more: When to Have Sex When You Are Trying to Get Pregnant?

-The best way to track your fertile window is by using Inito.
-This fertility monitor measures all 4 fertility hormones — luteinizing hormone (LH), estrogen, PdG (urine metabolite of progesterone), and follicle-stimulating hormone (FSH) on one single test trip.
+The best way to track your fertile window for pregnancy planning is by using Inito.
+This fertility monitor measures all four fertility hormones — Luteinizing Hormone (LH), estrogen, PdG (urine metabolite of progesterone), and Follicle-Stimulating Hormone (FSH) on one single test trip.

-LH, estrogen, and FSH are the hormones needed to track your fertile window.
-And PdG helps confirm ovulation.
+LH (Luteinizing Hormone), estrogen, and FSH (Follicle-Stimulating Hormone) are the hormones needed to track your fertile window.
+And PdG (a urinary metabolite of progesterone) helps confirm ovulation.
 Tracking these hormones together can help you better understand your fertility.

 Is there any way to prevent precum?

 No, you can’t prevent precum.
-It’s a completely involuntary bodily response to arousal.
-If you’re sexually active, precum is part of the package.
+It’s an entirely involuntary bodily response to arousal.
+If you’re sexually active, precum is part of the process.

-Are you having intercourse but not looking to get pregnant?
-There are some things you can do to lower your chances of conception.
+However, if you want to have intercourse without getting pregnant, there are some things you can do to lower your chances of conception.
+Let’s discuss.

 How to avoid getting pregnant from precum?

-To minimize your chances of getting pregnant, turn to other forms of birth control.
+To minimize your chances of getting pregnant, turn to different forms of birth control.
 These include things like condoms, the birth control pill, and intrauterine devices (IUDs).
-Talk to your gynecologist to discuss the best form of contraception for you.
+However, talk to your gynecologist to discuss the best form of contraception for you.

 faq img